 November 2014: Slay discusses police tactics and the shooting of Michael Brown in St. Louis County.

 “He came into office with the attitude that he was going to make city government work,” says Geisman, whom he named executive director for development.
 Rainford, who first ran Slay’s campaign for aldermanic president and then his mayoral campaign, would be chief of staff.
 (The choice surprised pundits, who’d expected “communications director” in light of his background at KMOX-AM and KMOV-TV.)
-Publicist Richard Callow—who’d worked for Mayor Vince Schoemehl, directed Clarence Harmon’s mayoral campaign, and then helped Slay replace Harmon—would keep a low profile, working on Slay’s website, rhetoric, and messaging.
+Publicist Richard Callow—who’d worked for Mayor Vince Schoemehl, raised funds for Clarence Harmon’s mayoral campaign, and then helped Slay replace Harmon—would keep a low profile, working on Slay’s website, rhetoric, and messaging.

 Slay’s calm, linear, analytical style emerged early.
 “I never saw him lose his cool,” recalls Geisman.
 “He thought hard about every decision, but he never got emotional in public.”
 Still, he was “thin-skinned,” says a close observer.
 “He has trouble letting go of things, even relatively minor slights.
 Years later, he will bring them up.”
 (Slay says his skin’s plenty tough: “You’re never going to make everybody happy.
 That’s another thing my dad always said.”)

 Asked to compare leadership styles, Schoemehl says, “I was ready, fire, aim, and correct your trajectory on the way to the target.
 Francis is more measured, more deliberate, in the way he approaches a problem.”